bigruntown/Edward-Bike-Revenue-Analysis-/README.md

 1. Download `Edward-bike-Revenue.pbix` from this repo.
 2. Open it in **Power BI Desktop** (free download from Microsoft).
 3. Use the slicers to filter by season,

+## Use the slicers to filter by season, weekday, or rider type.

+---

+*Built as part of the Utiva Data Science program (2026).*